 The Following Policies Apply to Leaves of Absence

-- Students may “stop out” by simply not signing up for courses for up to four consecutive quarters.
+- Students may “stop out” by simply not signing up for courses for up to three consecutive quarters.

 - Students who have not formally begun a program may defer starting it for up to three quarters from their terms of admission.
 For example, a student admitted for a fall quarter may defer fall, winter and spring quarters but must start the program by the summer.
 Students who do not start their programs within this time must apply for readmission.